-- a) maintaining a standard of living which is beyond his/her official emoluments and other legitimate private means, if any; or - b) in control of or in possession of pecuniary resources or property, movable or immovable, the value of which is disproportionate to, or which could not reasonably be expected to have been acquired by the employee with his/ her official emoluments and any legitimate private means.

-Subject to the requirements of applicable law, PETRONAS may call upon the employee to explain in writing how he/she is able to maintain the said standard of living or how he/she acquired his/her pecuniary resources or property and also may be required to make declaration of his/her assets which may include assets belonging to his/her family/ household.
+- emoluments and other legitimate private means, if any; or - b) in control of or in possession of pecuniary resources or property, movable or immovable, the value of which is disproportionate to, or which could not reasonably be expected to have been acquired by the employee with his/her official emoluments and any legitimate private means subject to the requirements of applicable law, PETRONAS may call upon the employee to explain in writing how he/she is able to maintain the said standard of living or how he/she acquired his/her pecuniary resources or property and also may be required to make declaration of his/ her assets which may include assets belonging to his/her family/household.
 Such declarations as aforesaid should be made to your Human Resource Department.

-Failure to make the asset declaration as required under Section 3.1. is viewed by PETRONAS as a lack of commitment on the part of the employee to uphold PETRONAS' policy on maintaining the highest standard of integrity, openness and transparency.
+Failure to make the asset declaration as required under Section 3.1 is viewed by PETRONAS as a lack of commitment on the part of the employee to uphold PETRONAS' policy on maintaining the highest standard of integrity, openness and transparency.